U.S. Department of State Seal

 Dual Nationality: Dual nationality is not recognized under PRC nationality law.
 Be mindful of the following special circumstances for dual nationals when traveling in the region.

-Your child will be considered a PRC citizen if one or both of the parents are PRC nationals regardless of U.S. citizenship.
+Your child will be considered a PRC citizen if one or both parents are PRC nationals, regardless of their U.S. citizenship.

-If traveling onward to mainland China, enter mainland China on your U.S. passport to ensure U.S. consular protection.
-See our China International Travel Information page for more information.
+If traveling onward to Mainland China, enter Mainland China on your U.S. passport to ensure U.S. consular protection.
+See our Mainland China International Travel Information page for more information.

 For further information on consular protection and dual nationality, please refer to our website.